 Seems like China is casting an ‘infringement spell’ on its neighbors.
 This time, Gucci has come at the receiving end of an abysmal IP enforcement policy.
 Unfortunately, the infringer in question is Hong Kong.

 To put things in perspective, China has an age old tradition of honoring the dead and appeasing their spirits by offering them things and burning ghost money that they can use in their afterlife.

 Now Hong Kong is a Special Administrative Region of China.
-It has its own currency, legal system and parliamentary system.
+It has its own currency, legal system, and parliamentary system.
 Therefore for all practical purposes, Hong Kong is a separate country to China.
-However, Chinese influence is abound and several practices, including those with respect to funerals, are common.
+However, Chinese influence is abounding and several practices, including those with respect to funerals, are common.

 However, this tradition of appeasing the spirits of the dead is now being followed with a modern twist.
 The Hong Kong Chinese are now opting for Gucci and Louis Vuitton handbags and shoes to be burned for their ancestors!

 Before you lose your mind over this, let me inform you that these are not real Gucci shoes or handbags and are in fact made of paper.
 Yes!
 There is a booming market for such paper counterfeits in China and Hong Kong.